 To further improve conversions and the opportunity for a bespoke digital experience, you can even make your video interactive.
 Add CTAs throughout so students can “choose their own adventure.”
 Depending on where they’re at in their journey to college, they can click to learn more about financial aid, set up an appointment to talk with an admissions counselor or make a deposit that secures their spot.

-The case for personalisation in higher education is clear.
-Of course, you don’t have the time to make thousands of Personalised Videos one by one, so what do you do?
+The case for personalization in higher education is clear.
+Of course, you don’t have the time to make thousands of Personalized Videos one by one, so what do you do?

-The key is having one video with multiple variations — scenes and customisable fields that change dynamically based on data.
+The key is having one video with multiple variations — scenes and customizable fields that change dynamically based on data.

-It’s what we do for banks, airlines and a host of industries, but our Personalised Video platform is fully open for organisations to take a DIY approach.
-In fact, most universities we work with choose the self-serve model, connecting their data and video assets on our platform, which can create 500 or 5 million Personalised Videos in real time.
+It’s what we do for banks, airlines and a host of industries, but our Personalized Video platform is fully open for organizations to take a DIY approach.
+In fact, most universities we work with choose the self-serve model, connecting their data and video assets on our platform, which can create 500 or 5 million Personalized Videos in real time.
 It’s easy to use, so you can launch campaigns for everything from admissions to graduation in as little as 2 weeks.